 The money from Onaway was used in a number of programs by Sacred Healing Circle.

 The Afraid of Bear/American Horse Sundance Culinary Academy brought together students and young adults from the Lakota and Mohawk Nations, and a number of young people of Cherokee, Choctaw and/or Creek descent.
 This pilot program was set up not just to teach them hospitality and culinary skills, but also to create friendships that will last a lifetime.
 In the face of high youth suicides and substance abuse problems in the Native community, finding ways to teach the participants to respect their culture and to find effective ways to support each other is crucial.

-400-500 plates were prepared each of the five days, for the Sundance supporters including the drummers, singers, their families as well as the security, medical and catering teams.
+Four to five hundred plates were prepared each of the five days for the Sundance supporters including the drummers, singers, their families as well as the security, medical and catering teams.
 With no running water or electricity, ensuring that everything was done safely and hygienically was difficult, but nutritious and high quality meals were prepared and served at each sitting.

 The Afraid of Bear / American Horse Sundance Culinary Academy is a great program, which can only be improved upon each yearHannah Cox, Head Program Leader

 Sacred way sanctuary